lancedb/lance/docs/arrays.rst

 ImageURI
 --------

-:class:`lance.arrow.ImageURIArray` is an Arrow extension array that stores URIs of images.
+:class:`lance.arrow.ImageURIArray` is an array that stores the URI location of images in some other storage system.
+For example, ``file:///path/to/image.png`` for a local filesystem or ``s3://bucket/path/image.jpeg`` for an image on AWS S3.
+Use this array type when you want to lazily load images from an existing storage medium.

 It can be created by calling :func:`lance.arrow.ImageURIArray.from_uris` with a list of URIs represented by either :py:class:`pyarrow.StringArray` or an iterable that yields strings.
 Note that the URIs are not strongly validated and images are not read into memory automatically.